G

 When Is a Paid Tool Worth It?

-Every visibility score on the market, paid or free, is a modeled estimate.
-No tool sees real user prompts, so all of them sample controlled questions and infer your standing.
+Every AI visibility score on the market, paid or free, is a modeled estimate, ours included.
+No tool sees the real prompts your buyers type, so all of them sample controlled questions and infer your standing.
 That is fine, as long as you remember you are buying scale and consistency, not access to ground truth.

 For the actual options, from free graders to enterprise trackers, our rundown of the best AI visibility tools compares them by what they do and what they cost.
 Whichever you choose, the score it returns is only as good as the prompts behind it, so start by getting those right.